luisolavarria/csc208/ch3_counting/problem 5.md

 #### We roll five dice, each with six faces.
-Since the order of the dice does not matter, we need to count the number of possible unordered outcomes.
+Since the order of the dice does not matter, we treat identical rolls as the same outcome.
+This means instead of considering all possible ordered sequences, we count only the distinct groups of dice results.
   ### We apply the Stars and Bars Formula: